 Transaction tracing extends the New Relic service to the tiniest transaction detail levels.
 Primarily, New Relic only collects streaming metric data.
 This data is aggregated, so that if the ORM Layer (such as ActiveRecord or Hibernate) was invoked 100 times during a 60 second time period, New Relic would collect one metric that was an aggregate of the 100 invocations.

 With the Transaction Tracing feature, just the opposite is true.
-Each minute transaction tracers collect data for your slowest individual HTTP requests, all the way down to the SQL.
-If a transaction takes longer than a configurable time period, New Relic captures the exact invocation pattern and details related to the invocation, such as the exact SQL statement that was issued.
+Each minute transaction tracers collect data for your slowest individual HTTP requests, all the way down to the database queries.
+If a transaction takes longer than a configurable time period, New Relic captures the exact invocation pattern and details related to the invocation, such as the exact query statement that was issued.

-To set up the Transaction Traces features: From the New Relic menu bar, select Applications > (selected app) > Settings > Application.
+To set up the Transaction Tracing feature: From the New Relic APM menu bar, select Applications > (selected app) > Settings > Application.
 For more information, see Configuring transaction traces.

 To view transaction trace records, do either of the following: